spatialthoughts/qgis-tutorials/source/docs/3/performing_table_joins.rst

   .. image:: /static/3/performing_table_joins/images/09.png
      :align: center

-10. The ``ID`` column contains the unique id for each record, which can be used to perform a table join.
-But each id is attached with an additional character *1400000US*, which has to be removed, and the remaining 11 characters can be used to match the census tract layer.
+10. The ``ID`` column contains the unique id for each record, which can be used to join this table with the ``tl_2019_06_tract`` layer.
+If you compare the values of the ``ID`` with the ``GEOID`` column from the  ``tl_2019_06_tract``. you will notice that it is prefixed with *1400000US*.
+To merge these two tables successfully, the values must match exactly.
+Let's remove this prefix and add a new column with the last 11 characters which contain the value that is an exact match.

   .. image:: /static/3/performing_table_joins/images/10.png
      :align: center